Consider - Illustration by Zezhou Chen

 Does Alchemy Rotate?
 How Often?

 Alchemy rotates each year in September, and each set is valid in the format for two years.
-For example, Wilds of Eldraine releases on September, 5th, 2023 and stays in Alchemy until September 2025, when it finally rotates out.
-Sets that are rotating now have been legal in Alchemy since 2021, and so on.
+For example, Wilds of Eldraine was released on September 5, 2023, and stays in Alchemy until September 2025, when it rotates out.
+Sets that rotated out with the entrance of WOE were legal in Alchemy since 2021, and so on.

 When Is the Next Alchemy Rotation?